sumith1309/INVENTORY_MANAGEMENT/README.md

 ## 📞 Support

-For support, email [your-email] or open an issue in the repository.
+For support, email [sumithswaroop@gmail.com] or open an issue in the repository.

 ---